 LaRose T. Parris

 Secretary of Africana Existential Literature and

 Public School Outreach

-Born in Jamaica, West Indies and raised in New York, LaRose T. Parris is Associate Professor of English at LaGuardia Community College/CUNY where she teaches courses in African American Literature, Contemporary Black Fiction, and Composition.
+Born in Jamaica, West Indies and raised in New York, LaRose T. Parris is Associate Professor of English at Lehman College/CUNY where she teaches courses in African American Literature, Contemporary Black Fiction, and Composition.
 Her first book, Being Apart: Theoretical and Existential Resistance in Africana Literature (University of Virginia Press, 2015), was awarded the Nicolás Guillén Prize for Outstanding Book in Philosophical Literature, bestowed by the Caribbean Philosophical Association in 2016.
 She has also received several Chancellor’s Research Fellowships and grants from the City University of New York.
 Her fiction and criticism have appeared in Callaloo, the Review of Education, Pedagogy, and Cultural Studies, Entre Letras, and the Journal of Pan African Studies.
 In addition to teaching courses in writing and literature at LaGuardia Community College/CUNY, New School University, New York Institute of Technology, and City College/CUNY, she has also led graduate seminars at the Caribbean Philosophical Association Summer Institute.
 Her research interests include historical literary studies, Africana cultural criticism, Africana existentialism, Black radical thought, and Black feminist thought.